Monotone additive statistics: Monotone Stationary Time Preferences

-At the same time, Theorem~\ref{thm:pareto} provides a solution to this impossibility result.
-It demonstrates that Paretian aggregation and stationarity are compatible, and do not necessarily result in a dictatorship, if we allow the social preference to belong to the larger class of MSTPs.
-By averaging across the different certainty equivalents, the social preference described by Theorem~\ref{thm:pareto} can aggregate different discount rates without violating stationarity.
+Note that as long as the individual certainty equivalents $\Phi_1, \dots, \Phi_n$ are not all identical, then for generic values of $\lambda_1, \dots, \lambda_n$, the social certainty equivalent $\Phi$ constructed from \eqref{eq:aggregate} is distinct from each of the individual certainty equivalents.
+Thus the resulting social preference $\succeq$ is generically not a dictatorship.

+The key insight of Proposition~\ref{prop:pareto-possibility} is that a linear aggregation of certainty equivalents preserves both stochastic stationarity and the Pareto axiom; as we show below, this is in fact the only way to preserve these properties.
+In the special case where individuals have expected discounted utility preferences, the proposition implies that we can aggregate preferences without violating stochastic stationarity by allowing the social preference to be an MSTP.
 This approach complements alternative solutions that have been proposed in the literature to resolve the tension between Paretian aggregation and stationarity.\footnote{For example, \cite{feng2018discount} define a different notion of Pareto efficiency that takes into account the preferences of individuals across generations.
 They show that a standard expected discounted social preference can satisfy this weaker Pareto axiom so long as it is more patient than all the individuals. \cite{chambers2018multiple} study a number of representations that weaken stationarity and generalize expected discounted utility.}

-We now comment on the relation between Theorem \ref{thm:pareto} and Harsanyi's theorem on utilitarianism \citep{harsanyi1955}, and briefly discuss our proof method.
-Both results establish that linear aggregation is a consequence of a Pareto axiom, but linearity takes different meanings in the two theorems.
-Harsanyi's theorem concerns the question of how to aggregate expected utility preferences with utility functions $(v_i)$ into a social expected utility preference $v$, and implies that under the Pareto axiom, $v$ must be a positive linear combination of $(v_i)$.

-In our setting, for any fixed prize $x$, each individual preference over time lotteries $(x,T)$ can be seen as an expected utility preference over random times with discounting function $v_i(t) = \ee^{-r_it}$.
-But applying Harsanyi's theorem to this domain leads to the aforementioned impossibility result that Paretian and stationary aggregation are incompatible under expected utility: if the social preference over random times has an expected utility form, then its discounting function must be a linear combination $\sum_i \lambda_i \ee^{-r_it}$; such a preference is not stationary unless $\lambda$ is a point mass.